waterwheel31/serverless-image/README.md

     2) Users can also delete and edit own pictures
     3) Users can see only own pictures
     4) All above requires login, and the login requires Google Auth
-    5) When new image is uploaded, there will be realtime notification to registered Telegram account to the administrator
-    6) Logs can be searched by text
+    5) Logs can be searched by text

 ## Libraries/services used for this app

 -  "Serverless" framework - overall management of the application and deployment.
 Using `aws-nodejs-typescript` template
 -  AWS services
     - API Gateway - web routing and Websocket gateway
-    - SNS - invoking multiple events
     - Lambda - serverless ad-hoc functions
     - S3   - binary data (image) storage
     - DynamoDB - NoSQL database
-    - ElasticSearch - text search
-    - X-Ray - distributed tracing
+    - Secret Manager - managing secrets
 -  Auth0 - Authentication (login)
 -  React  - Web frontend
--  Telegram - for receiving notification
 -  NodeJS - for developing the whole project